• Skip to primary navigation

 Both are much enjoyed in their nations and past their borders.

-Filipino flan is creamier and sweeter due to condensed milk usage.
+Filipino flan is creamier and sweeter due to condensed milk usage - for an even richer comparison, see tocino de cielo vs flan comparison for richer custard.

 Mexican flan is thicker and denser because of whole or evaporated milk.